wikimedia/integration-zuul/doc/source/zuul.rst

       - foobar-extra-special-job

-Individual jobs may optionally be added to pipelines (e.g. check, gate, et cetera) for a project, in addtion to those provided by templates.
+Individual jobs may optionally be added to pipelines (e.g. check, gate, et cetera) for a project, in addition to those provided by templates.

 The order of the jobs listed in the project (which only affects the